SignPath/website/docs/product/thales-dpod.md

 description: Keep your keys on a dedicated Thales Data Protection on Demand (DPoD) Cloud HSM
 ---

-## Hybrid models and DPoD Cloud HSM
+## Hybrid deployment models with DPoD Cloud HSM

 At the core of every SignPath deployment, a [Hardware Security Module (HSM)](/code-signing/windows-platform/#hsm) keeps your keys safe.

+With [Thales Data Protection on Demand][DPoD] (DPoD), you can get your own dedicated Cloud HSM instances to store and manage your keys.

 Between the pure managed SaaS environment and a fully self-hosted environment with a dedicated HSM, SignPath offers two **hybrid deployment options**: